 On August 1, 2011 ETS launched the revised general test.
-While we have not established any particular GRE score necessary for admission, the average score for admitted journalism students in recent years was 5 for the analytical writing section, 640 for the quantitative section and 690 for the verbal section based on the old format GRE scale.
+While we have not established any particular GRE score necessary for admission, the average score for admitted Ph.D. students over the last 5 years was 740 for the quantitative section and 670 for the verbal section based on the old format GRE scale.
 Due to the lack of current data for the new format GRE we cannot offer precise numerical recommendations during this admissions season, but provide the GRE comparison table for your review.

 Official TOEFL test scores

 The TOEFL is administered by the Educational Testing Service (ETS).
 All score reports must be sent electronically by ETS to Stanford University (our institution code number for ETS reporting is 4704, no department number is required).
 Test scores may be no older than 18 months, dating back from December 1, 2012.
 Alternative English language tests such as IELTS are not accepted in lieu of the TOEFL.